jacksonvaldez/tea_subscription/README.md

 # Endpoints
 `GET /customers/:customer_id/subscriptions`
-- Retrieves all active and cancelled subscriptions for a customer.
+Retrieves all active and cancelled subscriptions for a customer.

 `POST /customer_subscriptions`
-- Creates an association between a customer and subscription (start a subscription)
+Creates an association between a customer and subscription (start a subscription) Required params:
+- customer_id
-- required params: customer_id, subscription_id
+- subscription_id

 `PATCH /customer_subscriptions`
-- Updates an association between a customer and subscription (cancel or continue a previous subscription)
+Updates an association between a customer and subscription (cancel or continue a previous subscription) Required params:
+- customer_id
-- required params: customer_id, subscription_id
+- subscription_id